coverclock/com-diag-vamoose/README.md

 implementation on my part of the Generic Cell Rate Algorithm (GCRA), adapted as usual to bursts of variable length packets.

+## Packages

+* contract - Implements a traffic contract throttle consisting of peak and sustained GCRAs.
+* fletcher - Implements the Fletcher sixteen-bit checksum algorithm.
+* gcra - Implements a Generic Cell Rate Algorithm (GCRA) throttle using a virtual scheduler.
+* harness - Provides at test harness for exercising throttles.
+* throttle - Describes the interface for a rate control algorithm.
+* ticks - Implements basic monotonic time functions for use in rate control.

+## Commands

+* fletch - Computes the Fletcher-16 checksum of a data stream admitted from standard input and emitted to standard output.
+* shape - Shapes the data stream admitted from standard input and emitted to standard output.

 ## Remarks

 My systems programming language of choice has changed over the decades,